| 1 | Central American eyelash viper |

 The variable coral snake’s prey includes other snakes, including our fellow list member Degenhardt’s scorpion eater.
 Other prey include Liebbman’s earth runner (Chersodromus liebmanni), coral earth snakes (Geophis semidoliatus), and snake eggs.
 The variable coral snake also has a harmless mimic in the form of variegated false coral snakes (Pliocercus elapoides).

-Bothriechis guifarroi belongs to the same genus as eyelash vipers, but while the eyelash viper were first identified in 1846, this species somehow stayed hidden in Honduras’ jungles until 2010.
-This all new species is a bright green colour, with emerald green eyes, and neon blue visible between its scales.
-As youths, they have two colours morphs, green and brown, which converge into a consistent adult green with age.
+Bothriechis guifarroi belongs to the same genus as the eyelash viper, but while eyelash vipers were first identified in 1846, this species somehow stayed hidden in Honduras’ jungles until 2010.
+This all-new species is a bright green colour, with emerald green eyes, and neon blue visible between its scales.
+As youths, they have two colour morphs, green and brown, which converge into a consistent adult green with age.

 The first ever Bothriechis guifarroi was discovered in Texiguat Wildlife Refuge, northern Honduras, and measured 73.7cm.
 It was spotted in a rocky jungle stream, shaded by massive overhanging canopies.
 Genetic analysis soon proved it to be independent of all other members.
 This region of Honduras has two other Bothriechis pitvipers, but B. guifarroi snake is more closely related to Bothriechis nigroviridis in Costa Rica, 600km away.

 A small, stubby venomous snake found from far southern Mexico to Panama.
-Central American jumping vipers average at 50cm (max 97.9cm), and are probably the most inaccurately named snake in the world.
-Their name originated from a local belief that Mexican jumping vipers can pounce on victims from extreme distances.
+Central American jumping vipers average at 50cm, and are probably the most inaccurately named snake in the world.
+Their name originated from a local belief that jumping vipers can pounce on victims from extreme distances.
 Not only can this species not jump, but their strike distance is very poor, mainly because their body is so thick.

 In addition to being bulky, Central American jumping vipers (Metlapilcoatlus mexicanus) have a very short tail which isn’t prehensile.
 Consequently, they almost never climb trees, and they rarely even climb onto rocks to bask in the sun.
 A small bush is the highest this Honduran species climbs.